Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Proof of Theorem

 \subsection{Proof of Proposition \ref{prop:maybeweshouldstatethemainresultatsomepoint}}

 Having assumed that $\chi_{\mathrm{max}}$ in \eqref{eq:fanorlamps} is non-zero, we arrive at a contradiction.
 Take any weak-$*$ subsequential limit $\mu_\infty$ of the sequence of measure $\{\mu_n\}$ on $M^\alpha$.
 We have that $\mu_\infty$ is $A$-invariant and has a non-zero fiberwise Lyapunov exponent for the fiberwise derivative over the action of $a^t$.
-Moreover, we have that $\mu_\infty$ projects to $\nu_\infty$ on $G/\gamma$ which, as discussed above, is the Haar measure on $G/\Gamma$.
+Moreover, we have that $\mu_\infty$ projects to $\nu_\infty$ on $G/\Gamma$ which, as discussed above, is the Haar measure on $G/\Gamma$.
 We may replace $\mu_\infty$ with an $A$-ergodic component $\mu'$ with the same properties as above.
 Then $\mu$ is $A$-ergodic, projects to Haar, and the fiberwise derivative cocycle over the $A$-action on $(M^\alpha, \mu)$ has a non-zero Lyapunov exponent functional $\lambda_i\colon A\to \R. $

-As in the conclusion of Lemma \ref{uni1}, we now apply the arguments of \cite[Section 5.5]{BFH}. \cite[Proposition 5.1]{AWBFRHZW-latticemeasure} shows that the measure $\mu$ is, in fact, $\Sl(m,\R)$-invariant.
+As in the conclusion of Lemma \ref{uni1}, the arguments of \cite[Section 5.5]{BFH} using \cite[Proposition 5.1]{AWBFRHZW-latticemeasure} imply that the measure $\mu$ is, in fact, $\Sl(m,\R)$-invariant.
 As before, we note that \cite[Proposition 5.1]{AWBFRHZW-latticemeasure} does not assume $\Gamma$ is cocompact, so the algebraic argument applying that proposition in \cite[Section 5.5]{BFH} goes through verbatim.
+For a more self-contained proof that applies since we only consider the case of $\SL(m,\R)$ see \cite[Proposition 4]{BDZ}.
 We then obtain a contradiction with Zimmer's cocycle superrigidity by constraints on the dimension of the fibers of $M^\alpha$.
 Thus we must have $\chi_{\mathrm{max}}=0$ and Proposition \ref{prop:maybeweshouldstatethemainresultatsomepoint} follows.